Updated: Feb 28, 2021

 I have partnered with Desert Botanical Gardens for this post.
 The best part for me is they had zero restrictions when it came to my blog post.
 This is my honest opinion, with no constraints.
 For the record, I pick locations that I want to personally go to.

 Desert Botanical Gardens in Arizona

 I was beyond thrilled to visit this famous botanical garden in Phoenix.
-I have to admit it's not usually my "thing".
-However, this is not like the boring Texas scenery that I am used to seeing in the flat lands of Houston.
-Maybe that is why the beauty of this desert landscape just pulls at my heart strings.
+I have to admit it’s not usually my “thing”.
+However, this is not like the boring Texas scenery I am used to seeing in the flat lands of Houston.
+Maybe that is why the beauty of this desert landscape just pulls at my heartstrings.
 It makes me want to order a Prickly Pear Margarita, chill, and watch the sunset.
 I cannot believe people get to wake up and see this every day.
 The desert is beyond breathtaking.

-About Desert Botanical Gardens:
+About Desert Botanical Gardens in Arizona:

 This botanical garden is located in Phoenix and is a short drive from the airport.
-The garden is spread across over 55 acres with thousands of species of cactus, trees, and flowers.
-You can spend 2 to 3 hours walking the trails and looking at all the plants that live in some of hottest and driest parts of the world.
+The garden is spread across over 55 acres with thousands of species of cacti, trees, and flowers.
+You can spend 2 to 3 hours walking the trails and looking at all the plants that live in some of the hottest and driest parts of the world.

 PHOENIX, AZ 85008

 Child: Free (3 and under)